Tor missile system

-The Tor (Тор; torus) is an all-weather, low- to medium-altitude, short-range surface-to-air missile system designed for destroying airplanes, helicopters, cruise missiles, unmanned aerial vehicles and short-range ballistic threats (anti-munitions).
+The Tor (Тор; torus) is an all-weather, low-to medium-altitude, short-range surface-to-air missile system designed for destroying airplanes, helicopters, cruise missiles, unmanned aerial vehicles and short-range ballistic threats (anti-munitions).
 Originally developed by the Soviet Union under the GRAU designation 9K330 Tor, the system is commonly known by its NATO reporting name, SA-15 "Gauntlet".
 A navalized variant was developed under the name 3K95 "Kinzhal", also known as the SA-N-9 "Gauntlet".
 Tor was designed to shoot down guided weapons like the AGM-86 ALCM and BGM-34 day and night, in bad weather and jamming situations.
 Tor can detect targets while on the move.
-The vehicle must stop intermittently when firing, although trials have been conducted with the aim of eliminating this restriction.
+The vehicle must stop intermittently when firing, although trials have been conducted with the goal of eliminating this restriction.

 Development

 The development of the Tor missile system started on 4 February 1975, in response to the directives of the Central Committee of the CPSU.
 Initiated as a successor to the 9K33 Osa (NATO reporting name SA-8 "Gecko"), development of the land based version was conducted in parallel with the naval variant of the system (3K95 Kinzhal/SA-N-9 "Gauntlet"), to be installed on a number of upcoming ship classes, including the Kirov-class battlecruisers, and retrofitted onto older ships.
 Responsibility for development was given to the Antey design bureau (headed by V.P.
 Efremov), the missiles designed by MKB Fakel (under P.D.
 Grushin) and the Altair design bureau (headed by S.A.
 Fadeyev) was responsible for the development of Kinzhal.
 All the developers and manufacturers of the Tor missile system unified into Almaz-Antey in 2002.

 In early 2023, it was reported that the Tor system had received some "fine-tuning" to improve dealing with missiles fired by the US-made HIMARS system.

+In February 2024 it was reported that Izhevsk Electromechanical Plant will conduct a modernization of Tor-M2 systems.